 Remember that some big old sites are resting on their laurels and have stopped creating content years ago!

 Google uses an algorithm (a computer program) to rank websites and one of the key things that they think is important are the number of sites that link to a website.

 With that in mind, we have to find out how many incoming links your competitors website has.
 For this I like to use a tool from Moz, https://moz.com/researchtools/ose/.

 This is a low authority domain (the number is out of 100) and there aren't that many incoming links for a site this old…. you could for sure beat them!

 Now we want to know how big the website is.
 This will help us to know how many pages we might need to be able to compete with the current top ranking site.
 To do this we will go to Google.com and type in site:domainname.com.
 This is what it looks like:

 Now we want to find out what Google thinks his site is about.
-To do this we need to use the Keyword Planner Tool in Google Adwords.
+To do this we are going to use Ubersuggest which is a free SEO tool!

-Ohhh another interesting little nugget here, they are really ranking most highly for charlotte keywords terms and not so much for Fayetteville.
+Ohhh another interesting little nugget here, they are really ranking most highly for keywords related to their real estate name rather than generic keywords.